 Finally, we define a frequency shift parameter, so called fsp, as the square of the Ls that produce the minimum value of misfit. fsp is a coefficient that is applied to the linear resonance frequencies to obtain the non-linear ones for a specific ground motion.
 If no shift is needed to fit both curves, Ls that minimize the misfit is equal to one and then fsp value will be also equal to one.
-If BSR{linear} is logarithmic shift to higher frequencies, fsp will be higher than one.
-In the inverse case, if the logarithmic shift is to lower frequencies of BSR{linear}.
-If the coefficient is lower than one, the frequencies will be lower; and the frequencies will be higher than one.
+If BSR{linear} is logarithmic shifted to higher frequencies to fit BSR, fsp will be higher than one.
+In the inverse case, if the logarithmic shift is to lower frequencies, fsp will be lower than one.
+In a linear scale, fsp is the square of the coefficient applied to the frequencies of BSR{linear} .
+If the coefficient is lower than one, the frequencies will be lower; and the frequencies will be higher when the coefficient is higher than one.